IQAIcom/atp-investment-agent/README.md

 - pnpm (package manager)
 - IQAI wallet with IQ tokens
 - Access to OpenAI or Google Gemini LLM API (for LLM_MODEL)
-- (Optional) Telegram bot credentials for notifications
+- Telegram bot credentials for notifications

 ## Installation